Mimieam/Mimieam/README.md

-<h3 align="center"> A curious software engineer by day, VanillaJS enthusiast by night, and lifelong learner with a <i>slight</i> tab obssession 🤷🏽‍♂️
+<h3 align="center"> A curious software engineer by day, VanillaJS enthusiast by night, and lifelong learner with a <i>slight</i> tab obsession 🤷🏽‍♂️
  </h3>

 ##